Attorney Adrienne Dell will fight passionately for you.

 Under certain circumstances, you may seek relief after a sex crime conviction results in sex offender registration requirements.
 If you have been listed on the Megan’s Law website, the state’s internet-based list of sex offenders, you may petition for removal from that website after submitting a certificate of rehabilitation.
 As of Jan.
 1, 2021, certain offenders may petition for removal from the sex registration system after successful completion of 10 or 20 years of probation, depending on the severity of the sex crime.
 More serious offenses may still require lifetime registration.
 Ask attorney Dell how to pursue the best outcome available in your case.

 Attorney Dell can help you explore your options for relief after a conviction.
-Call 408-217-2575 or contact us online.
+Call 408-217-2575 or contact her online.